Open-Source-Drilling-Community/drillbotics-guidelines/docs/tracks/group-a/overview.md

 ## What You Submit

 - Monthly updates, Phase I design report (and optional video), and a Phase II package with data, plots, and a short presentation.
-- Directional option: Minimum Curvature trajectory, plan‑vs‑actual plots, survey logs with acceptance flags, and controller rationale.
+- Directional option: Minimum Curvature trajectory, plan-vs-actual plots, survey logs with acceptance flags, and controller rationale.
 - Well control option: detection and control logic description, test results, and logs.

 Full details and file naming live on the Deliverables page.